Code-Institute-Submissions/milestone_2_Game_Sales_Dashboard/README.md

     - This then filtered the data being shown on the dashboard down to the data applicable to “PS4” console type, the “Action” genre, and with “Ubisoft” as the publisher.
     - I then went to the Game selector at the top of the page, and it showed that the data had been filtered using the various pie charts and they were performing as they should be, as there were only 6 games showing (out of a possible 200) that were specific to all the filters currently being applied on the dashboard.

+I used validators when checking my code.
+Running my HTML code through <a href="https://validator.w3.org/" target="_blank">W3 Html validator</a>, and my CSS code through <a href="https://jigsaw.w3.org/css-validator/validator" target="blank">Jigsaw/W3 CSS validator</a>.

-I also ensured that I went onto https://jshint.com/ to check for errors in the code I had written, and JSHint found 4 instances of undefined variables (queue, d3, crossfilter, dc) however this was not an issue as they all refer to external libraries.
+I also ensured that I went onto <a href="https://jshint.com/" target="_blank">JSHint</a> to check for errors in the code I had written, and JSHint found 4 instances of undefined variables (queue, d3, crossfilter, dc) however this was not an issue as they all refer to external libraries.

 I encountered an issue where I found that I was repeatedly using: “Number.parseFloat(number).toFixed(3)” in my functions to get 3 decimal places, so in order to adhere to the DRY principle (Don't Repeat Yourself) I made this into a separate function and called it throughout my code, making the code look a lot more professional and clean.